hg8/foosduino/README.md

 # Foosduino

-An automatic football table score counter using Arduino using Motion detector. :soccer: :guardsman:
+An automatic football table score counter with Arduino and motion sensors. :soccer: :guardsman:

 ## Todo